rod-oliveira/data-structures/week_07/README.md

 This script scrapes and cleans information about: street names, location names and group names.
 There will be separate file names per each data type.

+I also added a piece of code to merge all street name files into one so I can obtain the coordinates more easily in the next step.

 ####  w7-geo.js

 This script will obtain the geocodes for all previously parsed street names and create files with json objects with: street name, latitude, longitude, group name, lcoation name.